Disruptions, Supply Chains and Studying their effects

 Learn more about our work

 Dr. Azadegan focuses on research related to supply chain disruptions, response and recovery from disruptions and inter-organizational creativity and innovation.
-Dr. Azadegan manages the Supply Chain Disruption Research Laboratory (SCDrl) at the Center for Supply Chain Management.
+He has several publications related to supply chain resilience, and disaster response in commercial and humanitarian settings.